-Water quality monitoring was conducted at a total of 22 water quality monitoring stations, comprising 12 impact stations, seven sensitive receiver stations, and three control stations in the vicinity of the water quality sensitive receivers around the airport island in accordance with the Updated EM&A Manual.
+During the reporting period, water quality monitoring was conducted at a total of 22 water quality monitoring stations, comprising 12 impact (IM) stations, seven sensitive receiver (SR) stations, and three control stations in the vicinity of the water quality sensitive receivers around the airport island in accordance with the Manual.
+The purpose of water quality monitoring at the IM stations is to promptly capture any potential water quality impacts from the Project before the impacts could become apparent at sensitive receivers (represented by the SR stations).
 Table 2.3 describes the details of the monitoring stations.
 Figure 2.2 shows the locations of the monitoring stations.